 Plano ISD is committed to maintaining an alcohol- and drug-free environment and will not tolerate the use of alcohol and illegal drugs in the workplace and at school-related or school-sanctioned activities on or off school property.
 Employees who use or are under the influence of alcohol or illegal drugs as defined by the Texas Controlled Substances Act during working hours may be dismissed.
-The District's policy regarding employee alcohol and drug use can be found here https://pol.tasb.org/Policy/Code/312?filter=DH&filter=DH.
+The District's policy regarding employee alcohol and drug use can be found <a href="https://example.com/here/broken/br